phenopackets/phenopacket-schema/docs/individual.rst

 ===

 An age object describing the age of the individual at the time of collection of biospecimens or phenotypic observations reported in the current Phenopacket.
-It is specified using either an :ref:`Age element`, which can represent an Age in several different ways, or an :ref:`AgeRange` element, which can represent a range of ages such as 10-14 years (age can be represented in this was to protect privacy of study participants).
+It is specified using either an :ref:`Age element<rstage>`, which can represent an Age in several different ways, or an :ref:`AgeRange` element, which can represent a range of ages such as 10-14 years (age can be represented in this was to protect privacy of study participants).